Constitution & Bylaws

 Article VII.
 Elections

-The election of officers and of council members shall be conducted at an annual meeting, by mail ballot or by electronic voting as provided in the Bylaws.
+The election of council members shall be conducted at an annual meeting, by mail ballot or by electronic voting as provided in the Bylaws.

 When a position is unable to be filled, a special appointment may be made by the current president for no more than a one-year term.
 The President Elect will be appointed to a role prior to others being selected for an open position in most cases.